wngud0811/Deep_Learning_research_in_Military/README.md

 - Torify the outbound traffic of the server
 - Make a port forwarding connection to the port of Tor service at the server

+## (Optional) Preventing Spyapps
+### Solutions
+- Run vaccin apps
+- Fatory reset your device occasionally
+- Try not to root your phone

 ## (Optional) Preventing BlueBorne Attack (especially weak for Android devices)
 ### Solutions
 - I can't find a better way than turning off Bluetooth.